 Ensure that the school is security conscious.
 A good school will be strict about their security.
 They should typically only allow parents or caregivers with ID cards to pick up the children from school.
 Make sure you understand their security policy and that it focuses on making the child’s safety a priority.

 What is the parental involvement expected in the school?
 Some schools have an active PTA and expect parents to be very involved.
 Some schools demand little from the parents.
 And require parents just a few times a year.

 Be sure to note if the students seem bored.
 Unclean environments, above normal levels of noise, distracted unkempt staff, big classes where the children don’t get adequate attention.

-At the end of the day balance the information you gather, visit the schools, check academic results of the school, if it’s a primary school do the children get into top secondary schools or do the students generally have good external exam results to make it to top universities.
-Ensure the school has a good reputation, rates security, health and safety as a high priority.
+At the end of the day balance, the information you gather, visit the schools, check the academic results of the school.
+If it’s a primary school do the children get into top secondary schools or do the students generally have good external exam results to make it to top universities.
+Ensure the school has a good reputation, rates security, health, and safety as a high priority.
 Analyze the cost of the school between fees, developmental levies, joining fees and other costs associated with the school.
 Be sure to also make sure the school feels right to you.